Xpounder-com/redactory/README.md

 [![npm version](https://img.shields.io/npm/v/redactory.svg)](https://www.npmjs.com/package/redactory)
 [![Apache-2.0 License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)

 **Redactory** is a privacy‑first utility for detecting and removing personally identifiable information (PII) from text files.
 It transforms documentation into AI-ready web content without exposing PII or export-controlled data.
-All processing happens on your machine unless you set the `AZURE_BLOB_SAS_URL` environment variable, in which case scrubbed files are uploaded to Azure Blob Storage.
+All processing happens on your machine unless you set the `AZURE_BLOB_SAS_URL` or `STORAGE_PRIMARY_CONNECTION_STRING` environment variables, in which case scrubbed files are uploaded to Azure Blob Storage.

 ## Features